Effect of the 2004 Indian Ocean earthquake on Myanmar

-Although loss of life and property in Myanmar was suspected to be higher than official reports suggest, loss of life was not as high as in neighbouring Thailand due to various factors, most significantly the numerous islands off the coast of Myanmar which served to dissipate the force of the tsunami, a rocky shoreline, and the position of the coastline.
+Although loss of life and property in Burma was suspected to be higher than official reports suggest, loss of life was not as high as in neighbouring Thailand due to various factors, most significantly the numerous islands off the coast of Burma which served to dissipate the force of the tsunami, a rocky shoreline, and the position of the coastline.
 Also contributing is the fact that it is less developed than neighboring Thailand; international disapproval of the Burmese military regime has prevented the country from building a successful tourism industry.

 A Yangon-based representative from the United Nations stated, "Conjecture fuelled by the experiences in neighbouring countries created a major and dangerous disconnect with reality".
 This assessment was also corroborated by satellite photographs according to Colin Powell, United States Secretary of State.

-Myanmar does not allow journalists into the country and maintained a strong hold on information disseminated in its state-run newspapers - some of which did not acknowledge the tsunami had hit.
+Burma does not allow journalists into the country and maintained a strong hold on information disseminated in its state-run newspapers - some of which did not acknowledge the tsunami had hit.
 Burma had refused foreign aid, insisting it was capable to cope by itself.
 This policy has created a difficult environment to gauge the lives affected by the tsunami.